dyno/dyno.github.io/_posts/2016-05-27-vmhgfs-fuse.md

 ---
 layout: post
-title: vmhgfs-fuse: User Level VMware Host-Guest FileSystem Client
+title: vmhgfs-fuse -- User Level VMware Host-Guest FileSystem Client
 categories:
 - post
 ---

-*vmhgfs* is the Host-Guest filesystem in the VMware desktop product Workstation/Fusion so that user can can share files between Host OS and Guest OS without caring about network setup.
+**vmhgfs** is the Host-Guest filesystem in the VMware desktop product Workstation/Fusion so that user can can share files between Host OS and Guest OS without caring about network setup.

 Ideally, we just do `mount .host:/ /mnt` as any other filesystem and do not need to know how it works below the surface.
 But things always break and we have to burden ourself to fix things ...

- - *vmhgfs.ko* The kernel module, along with the kernel update, constantly facing compiling issue.
+ - **vmhgfs.ko** The kernel module, along with the kernel update, constantly facing compiling issue.
    The Ubuntu open-vm-tools [launchpad bug#1500581](https://bugs.launchpad.net/ubuntu/+source/open-vm-tools/+bug/1500581)
- - *vmhgfs-fuse* The user level client with libfuse to workaround the kernel update burden.
+ - **vmhgfs-fuse** The user level client with libfuse to workaround the kernel update burden.

-Both clients can work talk to the the hypervisor backend, and as I am one of the vmhgfs-fuse author, I will document the steps to compile and use *vmhgfs-fuse* clients.
+Both clients can work talk to the the hypervisor backend, and as I am one of the vmhgfs-fuse author, I will document the steps to compile and use **vmhgfs-fuse** clients.

 ---